MUN Chairing Script

 Delegate motions for Moderated Caucus, Speaking time 1min, Overall time 10mins on the Subject of X

-- Make sure to read out the motion just afterwards to clarify with the delegate, and so people understand what it is about.
+- Make sure to read out the motion just afterward to clarify with the delegate, and so people understand what it is about.

 “Seeing more votes in favor/no objections this motion passes, delegate of X, do you wish to speak first or last in this moderated caucus?”